Kuo Pao Kun: The Theatre Training & Research Programme (TTRP) at PPAS (2000)

 The tertiary-level TTRP, was located at Middle Road, was founded in 2000 by Kuo and T. Sasitharan, after a period when Kuo seriously considered closing down the PPAS due to lack of funds.
 When Kuo informed two of the School's supporters, Creative Technology's founder Sim Wong Hoo (whom Kuo first met in the 70's when the latter studied music at PPAS) and the Lee Foundation about the closure, both responded with monetary donations.
 Sim made a S$2 million donation to the school in addition to offering the use of 12000 sqft of Creative's premises to house the new TTRP, while the Lee Foundation donated S$400,000.

 Kuo remained as the programme's co-director until 2002.
 Later, TTRP was moved from Creative Technology's headquarters in Jurong Industrial Business Park to its current premises in June 2005.

 The TTRP was the result of Kuo's effort to create a training programme rooted in different classical Asian performance traditions.
 The programme covers Chinese, Japanese, Indian, Indonesian and contemporary Western theatre, and implements the ideals and ideas in theatre training that Kuo accumulated and developed over his lifetime career.
 In the three-year course, students are trained in areas encompassing acting, performance, theatre theory and the practice of working across linguistic and cultural boundaries.
-Its curriculum includes courses in Acting Approaches, Movement, Voice & Speech, Taiji and Meditation and immersions in Theatre Traditions.
+Its curriculum includes courses in Acting Approaches, Movement, Voice & Speech, tai chi martial arts, and meditation and immersions in Theatre Traditions.
 Faculty members included both local and foreign experts such as Noh master Kanze Hideo and Ma Huitian, and graduates from the program include actresses Yeo Yann Yann and Leanne Ong Teck Lian.